neptune-ai/neptune-examples/README.md

 Examples for using Neptune to keep track of your experiments.

-You can run every example as an "ANONYMOUS" user, without registration!
+You can run every example with zero setup as an "ANONYMOUS" Neptune user (no registration needed).

 ## Quickstarts